-Wudaoying - The Hip Hutong
+Wudaoying Hutong of Beijing, The Hip Hutong in Beijing

 East meets West in the quaint Wudaoying hutong, a great stop for travelers and Beijing-dwellers alike.
 This renovated hutong holds all kinds of Western comforts, from coffee to fast food, to slightly more fancy dining, and even Mexican food.
 Located right across from Yonghegong Temple, it can provide a much-needed change of pace after a long day of traipsing through the Beijing sites.